SSWConsulting/SSW.Rules.Content/rules/clean-failed-requests/rule.md

   - title: Vlad Kireyev
     url: https://www.ssw.com.au/people/vlad-kireyev/
 related:
+  - why-you-want-to-use-application-insights
 ---
-**Application Insights** provide crucial insights into the health and performance of the application. **Failed Requests** allow the DevOps specialists to identify the specific errors and exceptions occurring in the application.
+[Application Insights](/why-you-want-to-use-application-insights) provide crucial insights into the health and performance of the application. **Failed Requests** allow the DevOps specialists to identify the specific errors and exceptions occurring in the application.
 However, keeping Failed Requests clean is crucial to troubleshoot and pinpoint the root causes of the problems efficiently.
 A cluttered failed requests list filled with irrelevant entries can make it difficult to identify the critical issues that require immediate attention.

 <!--endintro-->